lichray/formatxx/proposal/printf.md

 ## Future Issues

+Do we need the `vprintf`-like interfaces, like, to take the tuples of arguments?
+If so, use a piecewise flag or just more function names?

 Is an `scanf` equivalence, e.g., `std::getf`, worth to be added?
 If so, what about an `sscanf` equivalence, and what its prototype should be?